Modern California residential street in an inland suburban neighborhood

 How NextGen Coastal Supports LLC-Titled Properties

-At NextGen Coastal, approximately 40% of the 200+ units we manage across Orange County, San Diego, Los Angeles, and Santa Barbara are held in LLCs—single-member, multi-member, and out-of-state entities registered in California.
-We coordinate with your CPA and attorney to ensure the lease, insurance, and property-management agreement all name the LLC correctly, and we flag Form 568 deadlines in our owner portal so you never miss the April 15 filing.
+At NextGen Coastal, approximately 40% of the 200+ units we manage across Orange County, San Diego, Los Angeles, and Santa Barbara are held in LLCs (single-member, multi-member, and out-of-state entities registered in California).
+We coordinate with your CPA and attorney to confirm that the lease, insurance, and property-management agreement all name the LLC correctly, and we flag Form 568 deadlines in our owner portal so you never miss the April 15 filing.
 Our 5.9% management fee includes lease-agreement updates when you transfer title, insurance-certificate tracking, and annual 1099 preparation that reflects the LLC's EIN (not your SSN).
 We also work with your cost-segregation engineer to document the property's depreciable components and deliver the photo inventory and floor plans they need to maximize your first-year deduction.
-If you're evaluating whether an LLC makes sense for your coastal property, we'll walk you through the financing, insurance, and tax implications—and introduce you to the portfolio lenders and CPAs in our network who specialize in California rental LLCs.
-Call it part of the white-glove service that comes standard when you work with a boutique coastal manager who understands the $1.5M–$8M SFR market.
+If you're evaluating whether an LLC makes sense for your coastal property, we'll walk you through the financing, insurance, and tax implications and introduce you to the portfolio lenders and CPAs in our network who specialize in California rental LLCs.

 Frequently Asked Questions